 Arrangements to achieve this standard: Discussion points / comments RAG Rating a.
 Staff are clear how to access advocacy for safeguarding. b.
 There is information for adults and their families. c.
-Consideration if given as to the appropriateness of types of advocacy.
+Consideration if given as to the appropriateness of types of advocacy. appropriateriess or types or advocacy.
 Evidence to support RAG rating (how do you know?)
-Example: data that shows number of referrals for an advocate Additional Action to ensure improvement by whom Progress or date completed for voluntary and non-statutory Board members
+Example: data that shows number of referrals for an advocate Additional Action to ensure improvement by whom Progress or date completed

-SECTION F: THE SERVICE CAN DEMONSTRATE THAT PEOPLE WHO USE SERVICES ARE INFORMED ABOUT SAFEGUARDING AND EMPOWERED BY THE ORGANISATION'S RESPONSES
+Section F: THE SERVICE CAN DEMONSTRATE THAT PEOPLE WHO USE SERVICES ARE INFORMED ABOUT SAFEGUARDING AND EMPOWERED BY THE

+ORGANISATION'S RESPONSES